AidanFray/ROP_Emporium/0x03_write4/32-bit/README.md

   p (processor specific)
 ```

-Looking through this for an area gives us the best candiate:
+Looking through this for an area gives us the best candidate:

 ```
 [25] .data             PROGBITS        0804a028 001028 000008 00  WA  0   0  4